grafana/thema/docs/go-mapping.md

 Once we know how to [write a Thema lineage in CUE](authoring.md), a common next step is to make the lineage available for use in a general-purpose programming language, like Go.
 No matter what we'd like this Go program to do with our lineages, we must first get the CUE text of our lineage declaration - often referred to as "the bytes" in this doc - into Go, and load it into the [types exported by the `thema` package](https://pkg.go.dev/github.com/grafana/thema).

 Thema's Go types are intentionally designed to limit extension: exported interfaces and structs with some or all unexported members.
-Thema's value as a schema system derives primarily from its [guarantees](invariants.md), and those guarantees must be available in Go, with the `Lineage` type as the entry point.
+Thema's value as a schema system derives primarily from its [guarantees](invariants.md), so for Thema to be useful in Go, those guarantees must hold.
+To that end, we make the `Lineage` type the face of those guarantees.
 To its consumers, `Lineage` should be a powerful, reliable abstraction: if some Go code has a non-`nil` variable of type `thema.Lineage`, all of Thema's (implemented) guarantees apply, unconditionally.

 That's a serious guarantee, especially given that responsibility for fulfilling it will fall to the lineage author.
 Hopeium won't cut it.
 For Thema guarantees to actually hold in the wild - where `Lineage` instances burst forth from Go code written by those of us mortals who haven't _quite_ gotten around to finishing our maths PhD _just_ yet - it must be near-impossible to produce a `Lineage` that doesn't keep Thema's promises.
 As we'll see, Thema approaches this by making [`BindLineage()`](https://pkg.go.dev/github.com/grafana/thema#BindLineage) a verification choke point: it's the only way to create a `Lineage`, and will error out if provided raw CUE that does not constitute a valid lineage.